 Two Under Two: How To Make it Work

-With the exception of any safety/imminent threat issues I attended to my older child first and once I got her settled, I was able to fully attend to my baby.
-My older child was generally easier and quicker to serve and once she was settled I had enough time to fully give the baby what he needed.
+With the exception of any safety/imminent threat issues I attended to my older child first.
+Once I got her settled, I was able to fully attend to my baby.
+My older child was generally easier and quicker to serve so once she was settled, I had enough time to fully give the baby what he needed.

 I was afraid that having a second child so soon was going to mean I was going to miss out on my first.
 I was nervous that I wouldn’t have enough love or time for them both and that my first child was going to get lost in the needs of a newborn.

 One of the many things having children has taught me is that love is infinite, endless and brutally intense.
 Love can expand far beyond the reaches you could ever expect and there is always room for more.
 You can trust that your heart will make space for your growing family; it always does.

 As for time, I would be lying if I said that having two children did not create limitations on my time, but that was going to be true no matter what the age gap!
 What I found was that I became more intentional and present with my time.
 Because I was afraid of not having enough of it, I was more thoughtful when I did have it.
 I started to cherish the baby’s morning nap because it gave me space to give my oldest my full attention.